 “Because this is the only thing I can do for him.
 It’s the only thing left.”

 She wasn’t far off now.
 Mary was a little surprised that the watchmen the authorities had set on the tomb hadn’t set up a campfire to keep the chill at bay.
-She was counting on those burly guards to shift aside the rock covering the cave.
+She was counting on those burly guards to shift aside the stone covering the cave.
 She’d brought wine to bribe them.

 She hoped the wine would be enough.
-She’d considered giving them whatever else they asked – hardly the first time she’d bartered herself to get what she wanted – but she knew that now she couldn’t ever do that again.
+She’d considered giving them whatever else they asked – hardly the first time she’d bartered herself to get what she wanted – but she knew that she couldn’t ever do that again.
+Not now.
 Not when he’d looked at her.
 He wouldn’t want her to do that for him.

 She spotted a familiar thicket and slipped down to the tiny garden by the tomb.
 The place smelled of tamarisk and eucalyptus.
 There were no watchmen.
 Maybe they’d given up and gone home when the night got so cold without a fire?